santiment/academy/src/docs/metrics/bitfinex-derivatives/bitfinex-perpetual-funding-rate/index.md

 ## Description

-Details about Bitfinex's funding rates [web-site](https://support.bitfinex.com/hc/en-us/articles/360024039494-How-are-the-Funding-interest-earnings-and-fees-calculated-at-Bitfinex).
+More details about Bitfinex's funding rates can be found on their [website](https://support.bitfinex.com/hc/en-us/articles/360024039494-How-are-the-Funding-interest-earnings-and-fees-calculated-at-Bitfinex).

 ---